bucs110fall2023/final-project-my-little-bearcat/README.md

 3. Doodle Jumping
 4. Doodle moving left and Right
 5. Doodle Flips Direction
+6. A "best time" functionality

 ### Classes

+The Baseplatform Class = Baseplatform.py: Perhaps our most simple class, we initialized the class to create a "grounding" for our Bearcat.

+The BestTime Class = BestTime.py: In this class, we developed methods for our game to display a "Best Time", satisfying the data permeance objective.

+The Button Class - Button.py: In the Button class, we created a method to actually draw the button, and then also a method that allows the user to click said button.

 The Doodle Class - Doodle.py: In this class, we are able to create a "bearcat" that acts as our doodle in the game.
 We also created the methods for gravity, jumping, and and update method including our collision code.

-The Button Class - Button.py: In the Button class, we created a method to actually draw the button, and then also a method that allows the user to click said button.
+The Platforms Class = Platforms.py: In this class, we created a method to create the platforms, and also wrote code to make the platforms appear randomly in the window.

 The Springs Class - Springs.py: Hopefully, we will be able to code more in the Springs class in the coming days.

-The Platforms Class = Platforms.py: In this class, we created a method to create the platforms, and also wrote code to make the platforms appear randomly in the window.

-The Baseplatform Class = Baseplatform.py: Perhaps our most simple class, we initialized the class to create a "grounding" for our Bearcat.

 ## ATP